appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 The `global.yaml` file of your Appcircle server should be as follows for this use-case.
 See the `external.scheme`, `external.mainDomain`, `storeWeb.customDomain`, `nginx` and keys.

-- `external.scheme`: Indicates whether the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store will work in http or https mode.
+- `external.scheme`: Indicates whether the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store will work in `HTTP` or `HTTPS` mode.

 - `external.mainDomain`: Specifies the main domain for the Appcircle dashboard and the default domains for Testing Distribution and Enterprise App Store.